|Colors:||Many different colors and patterns of coat, usually combined with golden, amber, or blue eyes|

 Are These Cats Good for Families? 👪

-American Wirehairs are a great choice as an all-around family cat.
+American Wirehairs are a great choice for an all-around family cat.
 They love playing with kids and have plenty of energy for endless games.
 But after all the excitement, they’re more than happy to come and relax and treat you to their loud purr as they settle down.

 These active cats thrive on plenty of attention, so you may find that having multiple family members gives them all the socializing that they love so much.